XinyueZhang831/Upload_tfjs_model_streaming/README.md

 "testing2.html" is a simple sample code which includes javascript.
 I didn't seperate them into two files.
 #### To use my testing2.html, jump to step 3 and step 4.

-## Current issue:

-I can load my model into the page but it doesn't react to my words. could be my html disconnects with javascrip.

-The following steps are how I made the model, upload the model to the server and test.

 ## Step 1: pull the Speech command tfjs [repo](https://github.com/tensorflow/tfjs-models/tree/master/speech-commands)